MicrosoftDocs/appcenter-docs/docs/distribution/groups.md

 ### Shared Distribution Groups
 Shared distribution groups are private or public distribution groups that are shared across multiple apps in a single organization.
 Shared distribution groups eliminate the need to replicate distribution groups across multiple apps.
 With a few clicks, you can give a shared distribution group access to any combination of apps belonging to a particular organization.

 Unlike app-level distribution groups, shared distribution groups are at the organization level rather than the app level.
-Due to this, the steps to create one are slightly different:
+Because of this, the steps to create one are slightly different:
 1. Sign in to the App Center portal, then select the organization to which you want to add a shared group.
 2. On the navigator pane that opens, click **People**.
 3. On the People page, click the distribution group link to open the shared distribution groups page.